Tokey/Invasion/README.txt

 Current Features:
 3 Enemies will come and start shooting the player.
 After all 3 are destroyed, next wave will begin.
 Enemies will start shooting faster and will move faster as the wave progresses.
+Speed of their weapon will increase as well.
-Player currently has 3 weapons, they regenerate ammo with time.
+Player has 4 weapons, they regenerate ammo with time.
 Left click to shoot, right click to change ammo.
-The game still uses saucer shoot sprites as placeholders.
-There are some comments and variable names as saucer shoot as well.
-They will all be fixed before the final submission.
-But for alpha it was not altered.
+Highscore will be saved and displayed on the main menu and during gameplay.
+You will earn more points in the higher waves.
+For killing each enemy in the first wave, you get 5.
+There is some randomness to the enemy.
+The more aggressive the enemy is, greater your point for killing it.
+You are not expected to survive.
+The gameplay is infinite and difficulty will increase dramatically.
+Getting 1000 score means you are super good.

 New Classes are:
 Tank (built upon saucer and modified extensively)